How to Hire a CTO for a Startup: Cost, Skills and Best Practices

 However, how do you hire a CTO who will accomplish your unique technical needs and will become a level up to your business's future improvements?

-What Is Chief Technology Officer (CTO)?
+What is The Chief Technology Officer (CTO)?

 Anyway, the CTO hire works closely with your development team not only during infrastructure creation but also all the time.
 It includes checking on set task completion, engaging soft skills to promote smooth communication and mutual understanding within the team, evaluating the efficiency of the work outcomes of team members, and much more.
 This is performed by facilitating meetings and mentorship to identify potential pain points and areas of improvement within a team.